RayapatiDeepthi/Lung-Cancer-Detection-using-Keras/README.md

 These technologies and libraries are commonly used in machine learning and deep learning projects for tasks such as data preprocessing, model building, training, evaluation, and visualization
 # Model Architechture
 The deep learning model used in this project is a convolutional neural network (CNN).
 The model consists of several layers including convolutional, max pooling, batch normalization, and dense layers.
-Transfer learning is used by initializing the model with pre-trained weights from one of the above-mentioned pre-trained models.
 The model was trained using the Adam optimizer with a learning rate of 0.001, a batch size of 16, and a total of 50 epochs.